-Cataract is an opacification of the normally crystal-clear lens inside the eye, which causes decreased vision.
-This is a bilateral condition (affects both eyes), although it is common for one eye to be somewhat worse.
-The natural lens sits behind the iris (color of the eye) and is responsible for 1/3 of the eye’s focusing power.
+Cataract is an opacification of the normally crystal-clear lens, which causes decreased vision.
+This condition affects both eyes, although it is common for one eye to be worse.
+The lens sits behind the iris – the color of the eye – and is responsible for approximately 1/3 of the eye’s focusing power.

-The lens can also change shape as you attempt to focus up close, allowing for near vision.
-The ability to see up close slowly diminishes beginning in the mid-forties – a term called presbyopia.
-In addition, as we age, or after being chronically exposed to certain chemicals (steroids and other medications), the lens loses its clarity and starts yellowing.
-Everyone who lives long enough will eventually get cataracts, which are the leading cause of reversible blindness in the world.
+The natural lens changes shape as you look at close objects, providing near vision.
+This ability to focus at near starts to diminish beginning in our mid-forties as the lens slowly hardens – a term called presbyopia.
+In addition, as we age, or after exposure to certain chemicals (ex.: steroids) or ultraviolet light, the lens loses its clarity and becomes a cataract.
+Everyone who lives long enough will develop a cataract, which is the leading cause of reversible blindness.

-The earliest symptoms of cataracts include: a change in a patient’s glasses prescription; decreased comfort when driving at night; glare, halos, and starburst patterns when looking at lights; and blurred reading vision, especially in dim light (contrast sensitivity loss).
-With time, these changes worsen, making it increasingly difficult to read in any but the brightest lighting conditions.
-People often give up driving at night, stop reading as frequently as they would like, and have difficulties discerning colors.
+Early symptoms of cataracts may include a continually changing glasses prescription; decreased comfort when driving at night; glare, starbursts, and halos around lights; and blurred near vision, especially in dim light.
+With time, these changes make it increasingly difficult to read even in the brightest lighting conditions.
+People often give up driving, limit the amount they read, and find it difficult to play sports.

-Cataract surgery replaces the worn out natural lens with a clear intraocular lens implant (IOL).
-This outpatient procedure takes about 10 minutes to perform, requires only eye drops for anesthesia, and has a relatively quick recovery time.
+Cataract surgery replaces the worn-out lens with a clear intraocular lens implant (IOL).
+This outpatient procedure takes about 10 minutes to perform per eye, requires only eye drops as an anesthetic, and has a quick recovery.

-Individuals who do not have cataracts that are significantly interfering with their vision, but do suffer from presbyopia, nearsightedness and/or farsightedness, can take advantage of a procedure that is identical to cataract surgery.
-Refractive lens exchange, or clear lens extraction, are both terms that describe replacing the natural lens with an IOL that can improve both distance and near vision.
-As with cataract surgery, the choice of implant is based on the health of your eye as well as your visual requirements.
+Individuals who suffer from nearsightedness, farsightedness, and/or presbyopia – even if they do not have cataracts – can take advantage of a procedure that is identical to cataract surgery.
+Refractive lens exchange (or clear lens extraction) replaces the natural lens with an IOL to permanently improve distance, intermediate, and near vision.
+It is ideal for patients in their late 40s and older, or for younger individuals who require reading glasses.
+As with cataract surgery, the choice of implant is based on the health of your eye as well as your vision needs.

-Once the IOL is in place, the vision it provides you does not change over time.
-Additionally, the material does not cloud up over one’s lifetime.
-So once you have a cataract or refractive lens exchange procedure, you will never develop cataracts again or require another IOL surgery!
+Once the IOL is in place, the focus it provides does not degrade over time.
+Additionally, unlike the natural lens, the IOL will not cloud up over your lifetime, so once you have a cataract or refractive lens exchange procedure, you will never develop cataracts again or need to repeat this surgery!